 - Conspicuously print the amount of any dormancy or nonuse fees on the card or a sticker affixed to it.

-Failure to comply with the law’s provisions is considered an unfair or deceptive practice and should be reported to the Georgia Department of Law's Consumer Protection Division.
+Failure to comply with the law’s provisions is considered an unfair or deceptive practice and should be reported to the Georgia Attorney General's Consumer Protection Division.

-Consumers should also be aware of federal rules concerning gift cards, which went into effect on August 22, 2010:
+Consumers should also be aware of the following federal rules concerning gift cards:

 - Money on a gift card cannot expire for at least five years from the date the card was purchased, or from the last date any additional money was loaded onto the card.
 If the expiration date listed on the card is earlier than these dates, the money can be transferred to a replacement card at no cost.